frankiemoran90/convex_term_project/README.md

-# convex_term_project
+# Proximal Algorithms for Basis Pursuit Denoising
-Code for Convex term project.
+This repository includes the code, report and presentation files for the Convex Optimization, Rutgers ECE, Spring 2024.